AstarNetwork/astar-docs/docs/tutorials/from-zero-to-ink-hero/dex/Pair/mint.md

 The rest of the function body may be somewhat difficult to interpret, so here are a few tips:

 - For ` address(0)` in Solidity you can use `openbrush::traits::ZERO_ADDRESS` (which is a const `[0; 32]`).
-- For `sqrt` you can either implement the [same function] (https://github.com/AstarNetwork/wasm-tutorial-dex/blob/4afd2d2a0503ad5dfcecd87e2b40d55cd3c854a0/uniswap-v2/logics/impls/pair/pair.rs#L437) or use [integer-sqrt] (https://crates.io/crates/integer-sqrt).
+- For `sqrt` you can either implement the [same function](https://github.com/AstarNetwork/wasm-tutorial-dex/blob/4afd2d2a0503ad5dfcecd87e2b40d55cd3c854a0/uniswap-v2/logics/impls/pair/pair.rs#L437) or use [integer-sqrt](https://crates.io/crates/integer-sqrt).
 - When doing Math operations you should handle overflow cases (and return an Error if there is an overflow).
 You can perform check operations on `u128`
 - Use each Error variant only once, so when testing or debugging you will know immediately which line the Error come from.